 This course will provide opportunities for students to apply advanced data science techniques to real-world problems.
-Students will work in teams throughout the semester on one of three projects as part of a collaboration between the Michigan Institute for Data Science (MIDAS) and the U.S. Environmental Protection Agency’s National Vehicle and Fuel Emissions Laboratory (NVFEL).
+Students will work in a team throughout the semester on a project as part of a collaboration between the Michigan Institute for Data Science (MIDAS) and its Industry Partner Yazaki.

-Students must have received credit for either EECS 445 – Introduction to Machine Learning or STATS 415 – Data Mining and Machine Learning.
-Student should be comfortable in coding in either Python or MATLAB.
+Students must have received credit for either EECS 445 – Introduction to Machine Learning or EECS 476 – Data Mining, or their equivalent.
+Students should be comfortable in coding in either Python or MATLAB.

 None.
 Slides and other course materials will be distributed through Canvas.

 - Formulate and execute a research plan for applying data science to a real-world dataset.

 - Understand the issues of applying data science techniques to real-world datasets and how to mitigate them.

 - Communicate research results with both domain experts and a general audience.